-- Stir in chicken broth, tomatoes, white pepper, black pepper, cayenne pepper, dried thyme, salt, brown sugar, Worcestershire sauce, lemon juice, bay leaf, frozen okra, and reserved chicken and sausage.
+- Stir in broth, tomatoes, white pepper, black pepper, cayenne pepper, dried thyme, salt, brown sugar, worcestershire sauce, lemon juice, bay leaf, frozen okra, and reserved chicken and sausage.

 - Close Instant Pot Lid, and make sure steam release handle is in the ‘Sealing’ position.